PruvostMaxime/Hackintosh-Predator-300/README.md

-# Hackintosh Predator Helios 300 (Warning : Deprecated soon)
+# Hackintosh Predator Helios 300 (DEPRECATED)

-## V2 Features :
- - 100% working touchpad
- - (maybe) adding nvidia webdrivers so HDMI will work
- - MacOS Catalina
+If you want to fork this repo for newest version of Opencore,feel free

 Hello !

 This is my configuration for installing MacOS on my Acer Predator Helios 300.
-Using OpenCore. (because I'm 2modern4u)
+Using OpenCore.
+# OPENCORE 0.5.3 ONLY !

 ![configuration](https://i.ibb.co/d6TfF5x/Capture-d-cran-2020-01-21-09-08-26.png)
 ## How to install